dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 ![New Access Token](/files/access-token-new.png)

 When you create a new token, you need to give it a name you can remember.
-If you are [subscribed to an eligible plan](https://dnsimple.com/pricing), you will also be able to choose the permission scopes that the token should have.
+If you are [subscribed to an eligible plan](https://dnsimple.com/pricing), you can choose the permission scopes the token should have.
 Otherwise, the token will have full permissions to all resources in the account, and you can click on <label>Generate token</label> to create the token after giving it a name.

 ![Generate Token](/files/access-token-generate.png)